puggui/ViMo/README.md

 ## Functionality
 * To access the admin panel, use the email ```admin@gmail.com``` and password ```admin```
 * Users can add items to the cart without having to be registered.
 Once the register, the cart will carry over into their account.

+## The website is live here!
+check out the webiste https://vimo.onrender.com/